31 Jobs That Pay $100K Without an Advanced Degree

-Like the previous eight occupations, the career options listed below can often be pursued with a bachelor's degree.
-And for some of them, an associate degree may be all you need to put yourself on the path to fun jobs that pay over $100K.
+Like the previous eight occupations, you can often pursue the career options below with a bachelor's degree.
+And for some of them, an associate degree may be all you need to put yourself on the path to jobs that pay over $100K.

 In this category, the annual wages being cited are based on countrywide estimates of the highest 10 percent of earners in each vocation.